-Perimeter exterior lighting would be installed throughout the site and at all exterior doors for safety and security purposes.
-Lighting would be located around the site and along the site perimeter in accordance with state and local security protocols but would be directed downward to minimize off-site glare.
+Exterior lighting would be installed throughout the site for safety and security purposes.
+Lighting would be located around the site and along the site perimeter in accordance with state and local security requirements and would be directed downward to minimize off-site glare.